graalvm/native-build-tools/blog-post.md

   fallback = false
 }
 ```
-Plugin then adds `nativeBuild` and `nativeRun` tasks which are doing exactly what one may expect from them.
-If the reflection configuration is necessary for Native Image building, this plugin also provides simple option which activates `native-image-agent` without any additional user setup.
+The plugin then adds `nativeBuild` and `nativeRun` tasks which are doing exactly what one may expect from them.
+If the reflection configuration is necessary for Native Image building, this plugin also provides a simple option that activates the `native-image-agent` without any additional user setup.
 More information (and *Kotlin* configuration syntax) is available in the [documentation](https://github.com/graalvm/native-build-tools/blob/master/native-gradle-plugin/README.md).

-> At the moment we support subset of configuration syntax and aliased task names from the most popular unofficial *GraalVM* *Gradle* plugins (`io.micronaut.application` and `com.palantir.graal`) in order to ease the community transition.
+> To help ease the community transition, at the moment we support a subset of the configuration syntax and aliased task names from the most popular unofficial *GraalVM* *Gradle* plugins (`io.micronaut.application` and `com.palantir.graal`).
 Note that this behavior might eventually be deprecated.

 ### Testing
-User can start Native Image testing by invoking `nativeTest` task (with possibility to add additional `native-image` configuration using `nativeTest` configuration block).
+User can start Native Image testing by invoking the `nativeTest` task (with the ability to add additional `native-image` configuration using a `nativeTest` configuration block).
 ```shell
 $ ./gradlew nativeTest